 COMMST 192 Communication in the Engineering Profession - Dr. Steven Ryder

-This course was interesting but unfortunately in the grand scheme of things I think a bit of a waste of time.
+This course was interesting, but unfortunately I think it was a waste of time.
 Though a lot of the conversations and practice in public speaking here was invaluable, I think that this could've easily been achieved in half the time.

 ECE 198 Project Studio - David Lau